Windows virtual machines

 - The Azure CLI is used to create and manage Azure resources from the command line or in scripts.

 Nested virtualization is supported in Azure.
 This feature allows you to run Microsoft Hyper-V inside of a Hyper-V virtual machine, which is useful, for example, when running a Visual Studio phone emulator in a virtual machine or testing configurations that ordinarily require several hosts.

 Learn how to enable nested virtualization by reading the documentation.

-Virtual machine scale sets let you create and manage a group of identical, load balanced, and autoscaling VMs.
-Deploy virtual machine scale sets using Azure Resource Manager templates, which support Windows and Linux platform images as well as custom images and extensions.
+Azure Virtual machine scale sets help you create and manage a group of load-balanced and autoscaling VMs.
+Deploy VM scale sets using Azure Resource Manager templates, which support Windows and Linux platform images and custom images and extensions.

 Most Azure VMs come with temporary non-persistent local storage.
-Additionally, Azure offers HDD and SSD-based disk storage for data.
-Learn more in the Azure Managed Disk Storage portfolio.
+Additionally, Azure offers HDD and SSD storage for data.
+Learn more about Azure Disk Storage.
 Refer to the Azure VM technical documentation (Linux VMs and Windows VMs) to learn about the Azure disks that are available for each VM series.